 - These transition coil instructions should not be used in a parameterized block or userdefined function block (UDFB) with a parameter or member.
 In these cases, an R_TRIG or F_TRIG should be used instead. - Do not override a transition coil by putting a force on its reference bit.
-If a transition coil is overridden, the coil has no effect on the bit, and if the override is then removed, the coil might be set ON for one sweep. .
+If a transition coil is overridden, the coil has no effect on the bit, and if the override is then removed, the coil might be set ON for one sweep.
 This can cause unexpected behavior in the Controller logic and in field devices attached to the Controller. - Do not write to the reference bit of a transition coil using any other instruction or from an external device.
 Doing so will destroy the coil's one-shot nature and the coil may not behave as described. - Do not use a transition contact with the same reference address used on a transition coil because the value of the transition bit, which stores the power flow value into the coil, will be affected.

-Positive Transition Coil (POSCOIL) - Negative Transition Coil (NEGCOIL) - -- If: lf: the transition bit is OFF, and the transition bit is OFF, and the input power flow is ON, the input power flow input is OFF, the NEGCOIL sets the reference bit of its associated variable ON until the coil is executed again.
+Positive T Fransition Coil (POSCOIL) - 🔿 - Negative Transition Coil (NEGCOIL) - 🕕 - • the the POSC associate hen the coil is executed again, it sets its If: the transition bit is OFF, and the input power flow input is OFF, the NEGCOIL sets the reference bit of its associated variable ON until the coil is executed again.
 When the coil is executed again, it sets its reference bit OFF.
 Note: When the Positive Transition Coil sets its reference bit ON, it also sets its transition bit to ON.
 The next time the Positive Transition coil executes, it finds its transition bit set to ON and sets its reference bit to OFF.
-Note: When the Negative Transition Coil sets its reference bit ON, it also sets its transition bit to ON.
+Note When the Negative Transition Coil sets its reference bit ON, it also sets its transition bit to ON.
 The next time the Negative Transition Coil executes, it finds the transition bit set to ON and sets its reference bit to OFF.